 “The Showrunner” podcast is a good example of this.
 Another is the “Business Reimagined” podcast by Danny Inny, owner of Mirasee, formerly known as Firepole Marketing.

-Being consistent doesn’t mean that you need to produce a brand new episode every day.
-Not all successful podcasters do this.
-Jon Nastor only uploads a brand new episode three times a week while Amy Porterfield of the Online Marketing Made Easy podcast only releases one podcast episode per week.
+Make no mistake about it though, being consistent does not necessarily entail releasing an episode daily.
+Jon Nastor only uploads a brand new episode three times a week while Amy Porterfield of the Online Marketing Made Easy only releases one podcast episode per week.

 Share this post!